Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings: Experimental Setup

-The Rydberg-ground molecules autoionize into Rb$^+$ or Rb$_2^+$ \cite{Ott2015prlgiant} or photoionize into Rb$^+$ via black-body radiation, yielding a single ion per molecule in any case.
-The number of ions detected by the microchannel plate [MCP; see Fig.~2(b)] is our signal.
+The Rydberg-ground molecules yield either Rb$_2^+$ via Hornbeck-Molnar autoionization or ion-pair formation, or Rb$^+$ via black-body photoionization or ion-pair formation \cite{Cheret1982jpbpenning, Barbier1987expstudypenning, Bendkowsky2010phdthesis, Ott2015prlgiant}.
+The ions detected by the microchannel plate [MCP; see Fig.~2(b)] are our signal.
 Rydberg-Rydberg molecules are also produced \cite{Zhao2018praCsnDJ, Boisseau2002prlultralong, Sassmannshausen2016prlobservation}, but only a small fraction ionize spontaneously.
 Since the ion extraction electric field is too weak to field-ionize the Rydberg products, we preferentially detect Rydberg-ground molecules.